 Enjoy your complimentary pre-flight overnight hotel before your holiday begins.
 Full details from our office!

-Day 1: After relaxing in our complimentary VIP Airport Lounge, we board our plane to Zagreb.
+After relaxing in our complimentary VIP Airport Lounge, we board our plane to Zagreb.
 Once we arrive, we drive for around one hour to our first base southwest of Zagreb.
 We should see White Storks as we go and we will make roadside stops for other birds.
-Night Jastrebarsko.
+Night in an hotel in Jastrebarsko.

 More Holiday Information